-Species: The Brewer's Blackbird (Euphagus cyannophalus) is one of the more common blackbirds seen in North America.
-Being able to use a more varied habitat than some, it does require marshes, but makes it existence in fields, riparian woodlands, and even in town and cities in the winter months.
+Species: The Brewer's Blackbird (Euphagus cyanocephalus) is one of the most common blackbirds seen in North America.
+It is able to use a more varied habitat than some although it does require marshes but can exist in fields, riparian woodlands and even in towns and cities, in the winter months.

-Distinctions: The male has yellow eyes and an all-black shiny plumage, seen this way all year around, giving off an iridescent blue to purplish sheen.
-The female has dark coloured eyes, and a greyish black plumage.
+Distinctions: The male has yellow eyes and an all-black shiny plumage.
+It is seen this way all year around, giving off an iridescent blue to purplish sheen.
+The female has dark coloured eyes and a greyish black plumage.
 The juvenile is very similar to the female.
-It can be a challenge to distinguish the Brewer's Blackbird from the Rusty Blackbird, both bird types are similar in size, both have an all-black plumage, but one of the male Rusty Blackbird's features, when seen in breeding plumage, shows more of a green iridescent sheen.
+It can be a challenge to distinguish the Brewer's Blackbird from the Rusty Blackbird as both bird types are similar in size, both have an all-black plumage, but when seen in breeding plumage, the male Rusty Blackbird's features show more of a green iridescent sheen.

 Voice: Single call notes, some similarity to other types of blackbirds.

 Nesting: Four to five light grey to light greenish, with smudges of brown spots.
-Either built low to the ground in shrubs or trees, or on the ground itself, composed of grasses, plant materials.
+Nests are built low to the ground in shrubs and trees or on the ground itself and are composed of grasses and plant materials.